shipsaas/docking/README.md

 - Password: None
 - Drivers:
-  - Gotenberg: Yes, use the Live Demo Instance
+  - Gotenberg: Yes, use the Live Demo Instance (from Gotenberg.dev)
   - WkHtmlToPdf: Yes, without any extensions or fonts.
 - Most of the features are disabled.
 You can only view & preview PDFs in multiple modes.